-The same goes for the bickering and maybe some of the anxiety too.
-For now, baseball is definitely back.
+The same goes for the bickering, and maybe some of the anxiety too.
+Baseball is definitely back.

-The months of player/owner squabbling, the questions about whether the season will really happen, all of those are gone.
+The months of player/owner squabbling, the questions about whether the season would really happen — all of those are gone.
 At least for now.

 Pennsylvania sportsbooks are making it tempting with a whole bunch of promotions tied to baseball’s return.

 Let’s take a quick look at some baseball bets, promos and storylines to get you ready for the season.

 Aaron Nola expected to start in Phillies first game

 Philadelphia pitcher Aaron Nola, a dark horse NL Cy Young contender (22-1), is expected to take the mound in the Phillies’ season opener Friday against the Miami Marlins.
 Sandy Alcantra should start for the Marlins, who are +170 at BetRivers, PlaySugarHouse and DraftKings Sportsbook.